swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 ## Motivation

-Task Local Values are a significant improvement over thread-local storage in that it works with Swift's concurrency model and embraces its structured nature.
+Task Local Values are a significant improvement over thread-local storage in that it is a better fit for Swift's concurrency model because it takes advantage of its structured nature.
+In existing code, developers have used thread-local or queue-specific values to associate state with each thread/queue, however the exact semantics of those mechanisms made it difficult and error prone in reality.

 Specifically, previously developers could have used thread-local or queue-specific values to achieve some of these features, however the exact semantics of those made it difficult and error prone in reality.

 > The use of thread-locals in highly asynchronous libraries is generally frowned upon because it is so difficult to get right, and generally only adds to the confusion rather than helping one achieve transparent context propagation.
 >
-> This is why currently [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) had to revert to using explicit context passing which makes asynchronous APIs even more verbose than they already are.
+> This is why currently [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) had to revert to using explicit context passing, making asynchronous APIs even more verbose than they already are.

-And last but not least, these approaches are outright incompatible with asynchronous code which hops between execution contexts, which also includes Swift's async/await execution semantics which guarantee specific _executors_ or _actors_ to be used for execution, however never guarantee any specific queue or thread use at all.
+Finally, those mechanisms are outright incompatible with asynchronous code that hops between execution contexts, which also includes Swift's async/await execution semantics which guarantee specific _executors_ or _actors_ to be used for execution, however never guarantees any specific queue or thread use at all.

 > For discussion about alternative approaches to this problem please refer to [Prior Art](#prior-art) and [Alternatives Considered](#alternatives-considered).